tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##Emotional feedback loops

-Plutchik created the three dimensional model of emotions [natureofemotions] called "Wheel of emotions" He used
+Plutchik created the three dimensional model of emotions [natureofemotions] called "Wheel of emotions" He used 8 basic emotions grouped in pairs:

 1. Joy - sorrow
 1. Anger - fear
 1. Acceptance - disgust
 1. Surprise - expectancy

+We interpret these basic emotions as low level emotional conscious reactions that are close to innate non-conscious affects described by Tomkins[primer_affect_psychology]:

+1. Enjoyment/Joy
+1. Interest/Excitement
+1. Surprise
+1. Anger/Rage
+1. Disgust
+1. Distress/Anguish
+1. Fear/Terror
+1. Shame/Humiliation

+We suppose that innate non-conscious affects and their appraisals could use different much more quick and simple mechanisms than developed, trained during life time conscious emotions, appraisals and coping.
+This way we use two models: affect theory for innate quick emotional reactions and "wheel of emotions" for conscious low level and high level emotions.

 High level emotions: